Forecast issued at 3:50 pm EST on Friday 21 October 2016.

 - Northeasterly 10 to 15 knots, reaching up to 20 knots inshore in the late evening.

 - Around 1 metre, increasing to 1 to 1.5 metres offshore south of Point Lookout.

 - Below 0.5 metres.

-- Southerly 15 to 20 knots turning southeasterly 10 to 15 knots in the evening.
-Light winds close inshore early.
+- Northerly 15 to 20 knots, reaching up to 25 knots south of Point Lookout during the morning.
+Winds turning westerly 10 to 15 knots in the evening.

 - Easterly around 1 metre.